HL7/uv-lab-rep-ig/input/pagecontent/design-choice.md

 #### Pre-adoption of R5 Rules for Document Bundles

-To support the described approach, this guide allows for the **pre-adoption of the R5 rules for the inclusion of the resources in a document Bundle**, that is:
+To support the described documental approach, this guide allows for the **pre-adoption of the R5 rules for the inclusion of the resources in a document Bundle**, that is:

 _"The document bundle SHALL include only: <..>
 The supporting information: Any resources that are part of the graph of resources that reference or are referenced from the composition set, either directly or indirectly (e.g. recursively in a chain)"_